jonyen/fairshare-admiral/KNOWN_ISSUES.md

   - ARIA labels for images

 Bugs & Other Issues
-* Select menu is transparent, makes it hard to see (major)
+* Select menu is transparent, makes it hard to see (major) :check:
 * Prevent negative shares when awarding a grant? (major)
 * Prevent backdating grants? (major)
-* No back button when viewing a shareholder (major/critical)
+* No back button when viewing a shareholder (major/critical) :check:
-* Pie chart doesn't show up correctly for "By Investor" (major)
+* Pie chart doesn't show up correctly for "By Investor" (major) :check:
-* "By Investor"/"By Group" links appear to be swapped (major)
+* "By Investor"/"By Group" links appear to be swapped (major) :duplicate:
-* No way to exit the app (critical)
+* No way to exit the app (critical) :check:
-* Double grants showing up (critical)
+* Double grants showing up (critical) :check:
-* Display validation errors (minor)
-* Data doesn't persist between sessions (critical)
 * Overlapping text for investor/employee (major)
-* Should not allow saving grant if date is invalid (critical)
+* Should not allow saving grant if date is invalid (critical) :check:
 * Bad formatting when pie chart has very large values (major)
 * Formatting issue when viewing shareholder structure - lozenges overlap (minor)
-* Next shareholder button during onboarding exits (critical)
+* Next shareholder button during onboarding exits (critical) :check:
 * Reduce width of buttons in onboarding screen (minor)
 * Internationalization for dates (minor)
 * Truncated labels for pie chart (major)